 Birdbrain is the name given to the original form of 5-Stand that was introduced by SSAA in 1990.
-The rules for Birdbrain closely resemble 5-Stand rules for
+The rules for Birdbrain closely resemble 5-Stand rules for guns, ammunition, grades, stands, shooting order, gun position, types of clays used and scoring.

-- guns, ammunition, grades, stands, shooting order, gun position, types of clays used and scoring. - 9.5 1 Shooting will take place in squads of five competitors with each competitor shooting a round of 25 targets at each layout.
-All competitors will shoot exactly the same targets at each stand. - 9.5.2 There will be no menu boards. - 9.5.3 Where available, a computer controller, may be used to present targets in an unknown order.
-If a controller is not available, targets can be released manually in a random order unknown to the competitor. - 9.5.4 As the targets are completely unknown to competitors, their flight trajectories need to be directly in front of the five stand/cages and competitors.
+- 9.5 1 Shooting will take place in squads of five competitors with each competitor shooting a round of 25 targets at each layout.
+All competitors will shoot exactly the same targets at each stand; however the targets will be in a random order unknown to the competitor. - 9.5.2 There will be no menu boards.
+Only the first squad can view sighter targets.
+Subsequent squads will make themselves available to see the competition targets shot by the previous squad.
+The release of Report pairs will be identified with an audible signal and a synchronised visible light out front at the time the referee releases the first target, For Simultaneous and Rafale pairs the audible signal and synchronised visible light out front shall be heard and seen in conjunction with the release of the targets. - 9.5.3 Where available, a computer controller, may be used to present targets in an unknown order.
+If a controller is not available, targets can be released manually in a random order unknown to the competitor.

+9.5.4 As the targets are completely unknown to competitors, their flight trajectories need to be directly in front of the five stand/cages and competitors.
 All target trajectories should be set to have each clay target traverse through an imaginary "window" in front of the five shooting stands/cages and not outside the peripheral vision of the five competitors when they are facing forwards.
 This "window" can be established by extending at arm's length 1 metre in front of the middle (3rd) stand/cage, a rectangular frame 40cm x 30cm high.